Title II of the Americans with Disabilities Act (ADA) and DMHAS

 Complaints

-Clients, visitors, and guests of DMHAS state operated programs may submit a written complaint to the DMHAS ADA Title II Coordinator, Office of the Commissioner.
+Clients, visitors, and guests of DMHAS state operated programs may submit a complaint to the DMHAS ADA Title II Coordinator, Office of the Commissioner.

-Complaints should be in writing and submitted as soon as possible to when the complaint occurred.
-The ADA Coordinator has 21 calendar days to address the complaint and issued a written response.
+Complaints should be submitted to the ADA Title II Coordinator as soon as possible to when the complaint occurred.
+The Coordinator has 21 calendar days to address the complaint and issued a written response.
 If the person does not agree with the response, the complaint will be reviewed on request by a designee of the DMHAS Commissioner.

 DMHAS Title II ADA Coordinator: